The Consequences of Perfectionism

 Prepare Responses to Social Pressure

 Social situations can often be tricky, especially if friends or family aren’t aware of your goals.
 Prepare a few polite, but firm, responses if someone offers you a drink or other substances.
 A simple, “I’m taking it easy this season,” or “I’ve got an early morning,” can be all you need to divert the pressure.
-Being prepared with something you’re comfortable saying can increase the likelihood you will not be swayed by pressures or temptations.
+Being prepared with something you’re comfortable saying can increase the likelihood that pressures or temptations will not sway you.
 Remember, you don’t owe anyone an explanation beyond what feels comfortable.

 Practice Self-Compassion